 - Next, chop or cut carrots into the pieces that you plan to use them for your recipes, you can cut them into carrot slices or dice them into small pieces for fried rice, etc. if you desire, otherwise leave the carrots whole.

-- Fill a medium size mixing bowl with a sweater, Lyna baking sheet with parchment paper, and start boiling water in a pot on the stove.
+- Fill a medium size mixing bowl with ice water, Line a baking sheet with parchment paper, and start boiling water in a pot on the stove.

 - Toss the carrots into the boiling water on the stove and blanch them for 3 to 5 minutes.
 If you are using carrot slices they will take less time, whole carrots will require the full five minutes.